Habib Bank Limited: DFS Investigation

-In September 2017, HBL agreed to pay a fine of USD 225 million in an out-of-court settlement with the New York State Department of Financial Services (DFS) against 53 separate violations allegedly committed between 2007 and 2017.
+In September 2017, HBL agreed to pay a fine of US$225 million in an out-of-court settlement with the New York State Department of Financial Services (DFS) against 53 separate violations allegedly committed between 2007 and 2017.

-Following this, HBL shares surged 5 percent, to PKR 160.58 per share, amid investor relief that the fine was not larger than USD 225 million.
+Following this, HBL shares surged 5 percent, to PKR 160.58 per share, amid investor relief that the fine was not larger than US$225 million.
 The penalty, however, is the largest ever imposed upon a Pakistani financial institution.
 HBL had already agreed to surrender its licence to operate a branch in New York that had been operational since 1978.

-The DFS had earlier sought up to USD 630 million in penalties from HBL for failing to comply with state and federal laws at its only U.S. branch.
+The DFS had earlier sought up to US$630 million in penalties from HBL for failing to comply with state and federal laws at its only U.S. branch.
 According to The Nation, compliance issues dated back to 2015 when the DFS told HBL to institute a series of reforms about the bank's policies for preventing illicit money transfers.
 In a December 2015 statement, the DFS identified issues in the bank's anti-money laundering compliance.

 Habib also allegedly cleared transactions to a cybercriminal wanted by the US Federal Bureau of Investigation and a Chinese weapons manufacturer that was subject to US sanctions.
 Since Habib's New York operations were used to clear dollar-denominated transactions, the bank is required to follow US "know your customer" rules and sanctions law.